-Just why did the late Sen. Abraham Ribicoff end up with a $20,000 investment in a building that the CIA moved into?
+Just why did the late Sen. Abraham Ribicoff end up in the 1960s with a $20,000 investment in a building that the CIA moved into?
 What were Ribicoff and friends really thinking and doing in private, and how much did he know?
-Why didn’t the GSA lease list the partners in the building as required by law?
+Why didn't the GSA lease list the partners in the building as required by law?
 And how come his name was hidden from the public?
 Was it really because of the fear that people would bother a senator about about leaky faucets?

 Damn if I knew the full story.
 A novel seemed the right medium, then—a chance to fill in the gaps even though I normally wrote nonfiction.

 Yes, hints abounded in documents and careful public statements.
 I recalled some tantalizing facts about Ribicoff's "close friend" Charles Smith—the king of the GSA landlords, whose companies held $150 million in government office leases in 1975.
 Smith was not just any old real estate tycoon.
 He had a number of famous friends and investors in government or nongovernment projects.
 They ranged from Art Buchwald to at least several federal judges and exes, including former Supreme Court Justices Abe Fortas and Arthur Goldberg.
 But for the most part, the names on the partnership papers were just that, nothing more.
 They didn't tell me anything about the parties or family celebrations or other occasions where Smith might have hooked up with his friends.
 While I could guess what mainly drew Smith and Ribicoff together—both were ambitious self-made men, Ribicoff having even worked in a zipper and buckle factory at one time—that was far from a complete explanation.